AliToori/Book-Recommendation-Engine-KNN/README.md

 ---

 ## 📂 Project Structure
-The project is a single Google Colab notebook (`Cat-Dog-Img-Classifier - fcc_cat_dog.ipynb`) with cells for:
+The project is a single Google Colab notebook (fcc_book_recommendation_knn.ipynb) with cells for:

-- Importing libraries (TensorFlow, Keras, etc.)
+* Importing libraries (scikit-learn, Pandas, etc.)
-- Downloading and setting up the cats_and_dogs dataset
+* Loading and preprocessing the Book-Crossings dataset
-- Creating image generators (train, validation, test)
+* Filtering users (<200 ratings) and books (<100 ratings)
-- Defining and training the CNN model
+* Building the KNN model using NearestNeighbors
-- Visualizing training metrics and test predictions
+* Defining the get_recommends function
-- Testing accuracy against the challenge threshold (63%)
+* Testing the model with the provided test cell

 Dataset structure:
 ```bash